 The System Design Optimization (SDO) Laboratory conducts cutting-edge research into the maximization of product/system value.
 Our research answers questions about optimal product variety and optimal system architecture by modeling market-driven environments and considering uncertain and/or conflicting future requirements.
 We apply principles of design thinking and recognize that design is inherently a decision-making process.
 The tools/methods that we develop advance engineering design automation and design theory.
 Our research products help engineers navigate the interdisciplinary challenges associated with designing consumer products and complex engineered systems.

 Why is this research important?

-- What is the right mix of products to offer because of variety in customer taste?
+- What is the right mix of products that should be offered?

 - What is the relationship between system configuration/architecture and needs and preferences that change over time?

 - How do we effectively manage change after a product/system has been fielded?

 To address these challenges, we draw upon research advances in design automation, multiobjective / multidisciplinary optimization, customer preference modeling techniques (such as conjoint analysis and discrete choice theory), data analytics (including AI/ML), product customization, requirements definition, system architecture modeling, and change propagation techniques.

 Currently, the lab pursues four primary research directions: